KevzPeter/CryptoVitae/README.md

 ## 🧑‍💻 App Usage

 1. **Connect Wallet:** Use MetaMask to sign in
-2. **Create Resume:** Fill out the form and submit — an NFT will be minted
+2. **Create Resume:** Fill out the form and submit.
+Then an NFT will be minted
 3. **View Resume:** Navigate to `/resume/view/[wallet]` to share your profile
 4. **Endorse:** Visit another user’s resume and click “Endorse”
 5. **Issue Badges:** Organizations can mint badges to wallets they’ve verified